 For domestic helpers abroad, travelling home means giving up their jobs

-Jen represents thousands of domestic helpers in Singapore who haven’t seen their children throughout the pandemic
+Jen represents thousands of domestic helpers in Singapore who haven’t seen their children grow up

 Another domestic helper in Singapore shared with me her struggles.
 She laughed through her tears as she recalled the past two years which have been “particularly hard.
 Although my kids are older, I’ve missed key milestones like my daughter’s birthday.
 I organised it all, and my family zoomed me in, which I’m grateful for.
 However, it’s not the same as being there”.